CREEPY CLASSICS presents:

 Go Back To Monster Bash Home

-Dealers in lobby and on mezzanine level HOURS 3PM - 1:30AM
+Dealers in lobby and on mezzanine level HOURS 3PM - 12:00MID

-3:00 PM - CLASSIC MONSTER VENDORS.
+3:00 PM - MIDNIGHT: CLASSIC MONSTER VENDORS.
 Blu-Rays, rare DVDs, t-shirts, posters, model kits, toys, rare collectibles and more!
-The vendors are open from three in the afternoon until 1:30AM.
+The vendors are open from three in the afternoon until 12 Midnight.
 So you can shop before the movies and in between films on intermissions.

-Dealers in lobby and on mezzanine level HOURS 12 noon - 10:30PM
+Dealers in lobby and on mezzanine level HOURS 12 noon - 12 Midnight

-12:00 noon - CLASSIC MONSTER VENDORS.
+12:00 NOON - MIDNIGHT: CLASSIC MONSTER VENDORS.
 Blu-Rays, rare DVDs, t-shirts, posters, model kits, toys, rare collectibles and more!
-The vendors are open from noon until 10:30PM.
+The vendors are open from noon until 12 Midnight.
 So you can shop before the movies and in between films on intermissions.

-Big monsters on the big screen, classic monster collectible vendors, popcorn, pizza, good times!
+Big monsters on the big screen, classic monster collectible vendors, popcorn, pizza, live organ music between features and good times!